To get in the mood for the next Berlin trip with the right novel, we have picked out some exciting Berlin books for you.

-We picked out eleven Berlin novels for you to read in the summer, which are really worthwhile and perfect for a relaxing evening or a weekend at home.
+We picked out eleven Berlin novels for you to read, which are really worthwhile and perfect for a relaxing evening or a weekend.

 Surely you will miss some famous books like The Children of Bahnhof Zoo or Russendisco, but we have deliberately chosen a few perhaps not-so-famous books that we would like to recommend to you.

 The classic Berlin novel par excellence: Alfred Döblin translates the tempo and attitude to life of the modern age, the 1920s, into his collage-like novels, thus creating a document of that time and at the same time a stirring, exciting novel.
 The latest film adaptation with Franz Bieberkopf as the fugitive Francis, who tries to remain a decent person in today's Berlin despite all temptations, is released on DVD and to stream

 Tip 2: Stern 111

 The novel about post-reunification Berlin was on the bestseller lists in 220 and is certainly on its way to becoming a classic.
 Lutz Seiler draws a gripping panorama of the time after the fall of the Wall, when everything was still possible in Berlin.
 That time, when Berlin's legendary nightlife took place in the Oranienburger Straße with its pubs like the Assel, clubs and the Tacheles.
 By the way, you can see what it looked like there in the early 1990s in the great illustrated book Berlin Wonderland: Wild Years Revisited, 1990-1996.